alevani/ant_war_simulation/README.md

 Known to be the largest major indoor nuisance pest, it has established itself in the most part of the world, and will happily do so provided a source of heat.

-Each colony contains many queens (polygynous), which can lay hundreds of eggs in her lifetime.
+Each colony contains many queens (polygynous), up to 200, which can lay hundreds of eggs in her lifetime.

 They have a decision making behaviour on which nest they will choose (might want to read more on that).
 It seeks to minimize the time the colony is without a nest while optimizing the nest the colony finally chooses.